-Besides naming a primary beneficiary, it is important to name a contingent beneficiary in the event the primary beneficiary has either passed away before the owner of asset or has become incapacitated.
+Besides naming a primary beneficiary, it is essential to name a contingent beneficiary if the primary beneficiary has either passed away before the asset owner or has become incapacitated.
 It may have been several years since the designated beneficiaries were selected.

-When you first start a job or open an account you may have been idealistic as to who you wanted to receive your assets.
+When you first start a job or open an account, you may have been idealistic about who you wanted to receive your assets.
 I have had friends select their boyfriends.
-Our lives go through a myriad of changes such as marriage, having children, divorce, and our interest in varying social causes.
+Our lives go through many changes such as marriage, having children, divorce, and our interest in varying social causes.

-We need to periodically review, and if necessary, update our beneficiaries who we are intending our assets to go.
+If necessary, we need to periodically review, update our beneficiaries to who we intend our assets to go.

 My First Designated Beneficiary

-When I first started working after college, I actually named my brother Mark as a beneficiary.
-I was 20 years old and he was starting high school.
-As “big sis” starting work right after college, I wanted to do something special for him.
-Being naive I thought he would like the gesture.
-I left the job 18 months later so it didn’t have a lasting effect.
+When I first started working after college, I named my brother Mark as a beneficiary.
+I was 20 years old, and he was starting high school.
+As a “big sis” starting work right after college, I wanted to do something special for him.
+Being naive, I thought he would like the gesture.
+I left the job 18 months later, so it didn’t have a lasting effect.
 However, many of our decisions do.

 Common Mistakes: An Ex As Your Beneficiary But Your Youngest Isn’t Designated

 Your former spouse may still be listed as a primary beneficiary even though you haven’t talked to that person in years.
-You have been working at your company for a long time and inadvertently neglected to name your youngest child or have since adopted the children of your second spouse.
+If you are working at your company for a long time, you may leave out your youngest child or the children of your second spouse.

-Reviewing your beneficiary choices are often easily done online or through investment account statements you receive in the mail.
+Review your beneficiary choices quickly online or through the investment account statements you receive in the mail.

 Another reason to review your form may be that you have been at the same firm for 35 years (congratulations!).
 However, are you sure your company still has the form on file?